 Following links control the content below

-Dr Nair’s current research focuses on issues of power and the biopolitics of hunger in Southeast Asia and the Women, Peace and Security (WPS) agenda in the region.
+Dr Nair’s current research focuses on issues of power and the biopolitics of labour and technology, and the Women, Peace and Security (WPS) agenda in the region.
 She is Singapore’s representative of the ASEAN Women for Peace Registry and is also the representative for Nanyang Technological University for the ASEAN University Network on Human Rights and Peace Education.
-She has published in Development Studies journals; writing on marginalised communities and sustainable development, and power and subject creation.
+She has published in Development Studies journals, writing on marginalised communities and sustainable development, issues of gender, and power and subject creation.

 Areas of Expertise